Malbars: Acculturation

-The French government in Réunion made the first Malbars become Christian.
-However, many Malbars were only nominally Christian.
-The Tamil language was lost to language shift.
+During the Kingdom era, the French government enforced the Christianization of the early Malbars, though for many, this conversion remained only nominally.
+Hindu traditions and rituals, particularly in the form of folk Hinduism, survived well and were historically observed by all Malbars, while undergoing syncretism with Catholicism and other spiritual traditions on the island.
+Freedom of worship and community gathering were granted by estate landowners, as was often stipulated in indentured contracts under a secular French Republic.
+Consequently, many temples, known locally as Chapelles malbars, were established within plantation areas and in cities.
+Nonetheless, local pressure to prohibit Malbar practices, often equated with witchcraft, persisted due to the enduring influence of the Church in Réunion.

+Tamil and other Indian languages were lost to language shift.
+As with nearly all native inhabitants of Reunion Island, the mother tongue of the Malbars is Reunionese Creole.

 Recent developments

 The Malbars desire to learn their ancestors' culture, and started studying their language and religions especially from Tamil Nadu.
 Recently many Malbars, particularly those of upper and middle classes, have started to become completely Hindu rather than nominally Christian.

 Genetics

 A genetic study has shown that the majority of the Indian origins of Malbars lie in the South-east of India.
 A significantly larger proportion comes from Andhra Pradesh, and Tamil Nadu.
 The study also showed that 15-20% of the origins of Malbars come from elsewhere than India.
 Less than 1% comes from Europe.